Zastinian/HedystiaDocs/src/content/docs/billing/installation/require.md

 ## Example Dependencies Installation

-If you have already installed Pterodactyl panel on the same server, you usually need not install the dependencies again as HedystiaBilling requires the same dependencies as it does.
+If you have already installed Pterodactyl panel on the same server, you usually need not install the dependencies again as Billing requires the same dependencies as it does.

 ### Update apt